DSLsofMath/BScProj2018/Redovisningar/Opponering/Muntlig.md

 - **quantity over quality**
   - Could you elaborate why you did this choice?
 (Vet redan svaret, men vi är listiga och låter publiken få veta)
   - When you found a very interesting model, s.a. tree growth, why not develop it further?

+**Preliminär gräns, tidigaste**

+- **Drunkards walk**
+  - We found it interssting that not 0 avergae.
+Why do you think that's the case?
+  - Once again, what do you think about proving the property mathematically?

+**Preliminär gräns, senaste**

 - **Airplane boarding**
   - If they haven't presented it, we have to do it
   - 500 lines o' code.
 Risk for making an error?